marty-oehme/topen/README.md

 you edit an existing one.
 Additionally it adds a small annotation to the task to let you see that there exists a note file next time you view the task.

-Should just work as-is without additional configuration in most modern taskwarrior setups.[^moderntw]
+Should just work as-is without additional configuration in most modern taskwarrior setups.

 Can be configured through environment variables or cli options, see below.